 Almond Thyme Honey

-And now the recipe!
-This Almond Thyme Honey is super simple to make (you can use walnuts, pecans, hazelnuts, pine nuts…about any lil’ nut you like).
+And now the recipe.
+Almond Thyme Honey is honey infused with thyme, orange zest, nuts and dried chiles.
+It is super simple to make.
+You can use walnuts, pecans, hazelnuts, pine nuts…about any lil’ nut you like.
 I serve it drizzled over cheese.
 The photo is Manchego cheese but it’s great with blue cheese, Parmesan, white Cheddar or Swiss.
 Guess I haven’t found a cheese I don’t like it on.
 But I’ve also eaten it on a peanut butter sandwich and I’ve drizzled it over yogurt.
 I love it with the Apricot Pecan Crisps in the photo.

 Stored in these Weck jars, it makes a welcome gift.
 Or you might gift: